Sanjaydr/MyPortfolio/FinalProjectPart2.md

 <h2>3.
 The interview script</h2><br>
 Hi!
 Thank You for your time.
 The agenda for today's interview is to get your honest feedback on the Visuals and Story flow.
 I would like you to see the visuals and try to interpret the visuals the best you can, and at the same time provide any feedback or critique that you could provide on all the visualizations.
 I would also like you to help me understand whether the flow of my story suits the visualizations or if I should make any amends to the flow to make it better. <br>
-I would like to first start by setting up the context for this story board.
-The intention of the storyboard is to talk about the deteriorating, mental health state of college students in the United States of America.
-It also showcases the effects on college students because of deteriorating mental health, and also by using various visual infographics, I have tried to bring to light things that I usually talked about, but do not have any action taken in order to combat them.
-I would be ending with a call for action section which would give us various resources to to combat the mental health issues we face in our daily lives.
+I would like to first start by setting up the context for this storyboard.
+The storyboard intends to talk about the deteriorating, mental health state of college students in the United States of America.
+It also showcases the effects on college students because of deteriorating mental health, and also by using various visual infographics, I have tried to bring to light things that I usually talked about, but do not have any action taken to combat them.
+I would be ending with a call for action section which would give us various resources to combat the mental health issues we face in our daily lives.
-I would then show each visual to the interviewee, and ask them the following questions for each of them .
+I would then show each visual to the interviewee, and ask them the following questions for each of them.
 <br>
 <ol><li>What do you like about this visual?</li>
   <li>What do you think can be improved about this visual?</li>